kube-burner/kube-burner/docs/measurements.md

 ## Pprof collection

 This measurement takes care of collecting golang profiling information from pods.
 To do so, kube-burner connects to pods with the given labels running in certain namespaces.
 This measurement uses an implementation similar to `kubectl exec`, and as soon as it connects to one pod it executes the command `curl <pprofURL>` to get the pprof data.
-Pprof files are collected in a regular basis given by the parameter `pprofInterval` and these files are stored in the directory configured by the parameter `pprofDirectory` which by default is `pprof`.
+Pprof files are collected in a regular basis configured by the parameter `pprofInterval`, the collected pprof files are stored in the directory configured by the parameter `pprofDirectory` which by default is `pprof`.
-It's also possible to configure a token to get pprof data from authenticated endoints such as kube-apiserver with the variable `bearerToken`.
+As some components require authentication to get profiling information, `kube-burner` provides two different methods to address it:

+- bearerToken: This variable holds a valid Bearer token which used by cURL to get pprof data.
+This method is usually valid with kube-apiserver and kube-controller-managers components
+- cert + key: These variables point to a local certificate and private key files respectively.
+These files are copied to the remote pods and used by cURL to get pprof data.
+This method is usually valid with etcd.

-An example of how to configure this measurement to collect pprof HEAP and CPU profiling data from kube-apiserver is shown below:
+An example of how to configure this measurement to collect pprof HEAP and CPU profiling data from kube-apiserver and etcd is shown below:

 ```yaml
    measurements: